ishaankejriwal/responsible-ai-content/README.md

 3. Want to prioritize getting information to our community rapidly and in a way that is useful.
 Waiting for documents to be “ideal” in a space where there are still uncertainties and unknowns, often delays dissemination.
 4. Want to support the development of an open-source community that includes CHAI members and other domain experts who can begin testing these methods and metrics, providing examples, and filling any gaps in information.
 5. Important Notes:
-  a.
-The content you see below will have blanks.
+  - The content you see below will have blanks.
 This may be because it was outside of the scope of a specific workgroup focus, because the domain was added post content development, or because information still needs to be added.
 We welcome these additions from our community and other domain experts.
-  b.
-Content that is included was agreed upon by workgroup members and leads (See GitHub Standard Operating Procedures Section below).
+  - Content that is included was agreed upon by workgroup members and leads (See GitHub Standard Operating Procedures Section below).

 **Disclaimer**